Bagaar/ember-data-extensions/README.md

 import JSONAPIAdapter from '@ember-data/adapter/json-api'

 export default class ApplicationAdapter extends JSONAPIAdapter {
-  // Makes sure the correct URL is used when only saving a relationship. urlForUpdateRecord () {
+  // Make sure the correct URL is used when only saving a relationship: urlForUpdateRecord () {
     const baseUrl = super.urlForUpdateRecord(...arguments)